 Client retained firm to seek early termination of federal supervised release.
 Client was previously convicted of white collar crimes and ordered to serve lengthy federal sentence, three years of supervised release, and to make restitution.
 Shortly before the completion of one year of supervised release, the firm moved for early termination.
 The court granted the motion, and the defendant was discharged from supervised release one year to the day after release from federal prison.

 Client was accused of punching, kicking and dragging a pregnant woman on the ground.
-Court documents stated that all of these actions caused the alleged victim, a pregnant woman, to have a miscarriage.
+The prosecution argued that these actions caused the alleged victim to have a miscarriage.
 The range of punishment the defendant could have received was 5-99 years in prison.
-At the close of the prosecution’s case, the court granted Jeremy’s motion for judgment of acquittal, and declared the defendant not guilty.
+At the close of the prosecution’s case, the court granted a motion for judgment of acquittal and declared the defendant not guilty.

 Client was accused of using a firearm during the course of a robbery and placed on probation.
 Prosecution moved to revoke probation on the basis that the client had allegedly driven without a license, was not paying his probation fines and fees, and not completing required community service.
 Those allegations, if proven by the prosecutor, could have resulted in revocation of the client’s probation and a sentence of 5-99 years in prison.
 At the conclusion of the hearing, the court denied the prosecutor’s motion to revoke probation and the client was allowed to remain on probation.